Visiting the tea fields of Puer (Yunnan, China)

 On one of our trips through Yunnan we went to visit the Puer tea fields.
 Puer (普洱) is located southwest of Yunnan.
 It is an area known for being the place where the famous Puer tea is grown and named (普洱茶).

-I took advantage of my first week of vacation for Christmas (only 4 days) to travel and this time with a few friends I had recently met in Kunming (two Spaniards and an Argentine).
+I took advantage of my first week of Christmas vacation (just four days) to travel to Puer with a few friends I had recently met in Kunming (two Spaniards and an Argentine).
+It’s a place with very little tourism, so we were about to delve even deeper into the heart of China.
+Here’s the story of our experience:

 From Kunming, how to go to Puer?